Planning Energy Improvements

 Understanding EnergyGuide Labels

-Federal law requires that EnergyGuide labels be placed on all new refrigerators, freezers, water heaters, dishwashers, clothes washers, televisions, room air conditioners, central air conditioners, heat pumps, and furnaces and boilers.
+Federal law requires that EnergyGuide labels be placed on all new refrigerators, freezers, water heaters, dishwashers, clothes washers, televisions, pool heaters, room air conditioners, central air conditioners, heat pumps, and furnaces and boilers.
 These labels are bright yellow with black lettering.
 The EnergyGuide label can be useful when evaluating how the specific product you are considering compares to other products of the same type.
 EnergyGuide labels are not required on kitchen ranges, microwave ovens, clothes dryers, portable space heaters, and light fixtures.
 For these products, look for the energy-conserving features discussed throughout this website.
 When purchasing light bulbs, consult the FTC Lighting Facts label found on all packages.

 The main feature of the label is a line graph showing how the energy cost or energy efficiency of that particular model compares with other models on the market of comparable size and type.
 You will see a range of lowest to highest.
 A word of caution — the ranges shown on the labels are not updated frequently, and manufacturers are constantly introducing new appliances.